tonytw1/osm-jigsaw/README.md

 ### Progress

-18 June - Full extract runs to completion on a machine with 32Gb of RAM producing 9 million areas and a graph contain 19 million nodes.
+Full extract runs to completion on a machine with 32Gb of RAM producing 9 million areas and a graph contain 19 million nodes.
-Resulting graph can be loaded into a JVM with 30Gb of heap.
+The resulting graph can be loaded into a JVM with 30Gb of heap.
+The API can resolve a reverse query in around 30ms.

 ### Results